thequinn/youtube-video-summarizer/README.md

 pytest -v

+# Run pytest with the duration flag to see which tests are slow:

+pytest -v --durations=0

 # Run only unit tests (skip integration tests)

-pytest -m "not integration"
+pytest -m "not integration" -v

 # Run only integration tests (skip unit tests)

-pytest -m "integration"
+pytest -m "integration" -v

 # Run with coverage report